patzamgit/maltzenglish-source/content/pt.md

             Personal Trainer
         </h2>
         <p>
-            Recommended if you quickly want to know your English level or practice for an English certification
+	    Improve your level of English proficiency with personal trainer from USA or UK.
         </p>
     </div>
     <div class="col-md-6 col-12">